VA Benefits & Funding Inquiries

 A deserving disabled American veteran, or the spouse, child, or grandchild of a disabled American veteran will be selected annually in May for payment in the following year.
 The Award recipient will be selected based on demonstrated Academic Excellence and Financial need.
 Candidates for this award must be registered, matriculated students (full-time or part-time) at the Rochester Institute of Technology during the year the award is paid.
 The application form can be downloaded here.

-To be considered for the scholarship, please submit the completed form and supporting documents to the Veterans Services Office.
+To be considered for the scholarship, please submit the completed form and supporting documents to the Office of Financial Aid & Scholarships.

 We recognize that transitioning from the military life to the life of a college student can present new challenges.
 We are committed to helping you meet these challenges and to succeed at RIT.
 RIT offers a wide array of excellent academic and personal support services that can be accessed directly.
 Students looking to use VA benefits for tutorial services or VA work study will be well advised to check with our office first.